inmation/WebStudio-docs/GettingStarted/README.md

 Knowing the structure of the message, the earlier `set` statement hopefully starts making sense.
 In short, it states that the background color of the widget called "indicator" should be set to the text value of the clicked widget.

-- `"name"`: "model.options.style.backgroundColor" refers to the name of the property that will be modified by the action in dot-notation.
+- `"name"`: "model.options.style.backgroundColor" refers to the name of the property, in the target widget, that will be modified by the action in dot-notation.
 In this case we are setting the widget background color.
 - `"value"`: "$payload" assigns the value of the message `payload` to the background property.
 The `$` in front of the field indicates that we need to resolve the value of the field as opposed to assigning the string "payload".

 ### Named actions
-There is one optimization that would be good to make and is probably a useful in general...
-Looking at the `actions` for the red and green buttons, it is clear that both are doing exactly the same thing.
-If we decide, for example, that the action should also set the text of the indicator in some way, the change would need to be applied in both places.
+As things stand, the `actions` configuration for both the red and green buttons are identical.
+If we decide, for example, that the `onClick` behavior should also set the text of the indicator in some way, the change would need to be applied in both places.
+As a general principle this is something we'd like to avoid.
+It would be better if the click behavior could be defined somewhere centrally from where either of the widgets could invoke it when clicked.

-We can avoid this, by creating our own ["named"](../ReferenceDocs/actions/README.md#action) action at the compilation level and have the red and green widgets use it instead.
+We can do just that, by creating a ["named"](../ReferenceDocs/actions/README.md#action) action at the compilation level and have the red and green widgets use it instead of their current local settings.
 Here is how this works.

 - Start by copying the actions section of either the "red" or "green" Text widgets into the compilation model as shown.
 Notice that the name of the trigger was changed from `onClick` to `myClickAction`.
 By doing this, we are not creating a new trigger, but defining a named action sequence that can be invoked as an atomic action.
 (You can chose any name as long it differs from the pre-defined hooks)